How to Become a Scientist in India: Career Path, Courses & Scope

 Am I eligible to apply?

-UG Courses Eligibility:
+UG Courses Eligibility

-For admissions into UG courses, you should have completed the 12th or equivalent examination from any recognized board.
 Some colleges prefer the minimum percentage criteria for providing admissions.
-The duration of undergraduate course can be three to four years as per the course opted by students.
+The duration of undergraduate course can be three to four years as per the course opted by the students.

-PG Courses Eligibility:
+PG Courses Eligibility

 To apply for admission to PG courses, you should have obtained a degree in the relevant field from any recognized college or university.
-The duration of postgraduate course like M.Sc and M.Tech will be two years.

 Admission Process